10 super easy decluttering and organizing tips

 When you think you’re done, start over

 It’s okay to celebrate your accomplishment by taking a break for a while.
 When you’re ready, go back to the top of the list and start again.
-That’s what I did at the beginning of this year.
-I’m definitely not getting rid of as many items as I did the first time around, but I still find things I overlooked, or just wasn’t ready to say good-bye to last year.
+I’ve done that a couple of times now.
+I’m definitely not getting rid of as many items as I did the first time around, but I still find things I overlooked or just wasn’t ready to say good-bye to.

 Once you build good decluttering habits, you’ll find yourself doing some of these things automatically.
 Be kind to yourself.
 It took you a lifetime to accumulate this clutter, so you can’t expect to get rid of it all overnight.